top of page

 Dust and Other Foreign Particles

-Not Enough Curing Time
+Not Enough Time For Curing Process

-Although many resins will feel cured to the touch after one day, most products will not be completely cured for three to seven days.
 Instead of risking the life and longevity of your piece, we recommend leaving it alone for a little while longer.
 You’ll thank us.

 Mastering epoxy art projects can take a little time, patience and lots and lots of practice.
 Fortunately, with a basic understanding of how all the blended ingredients work together, and a safe, well-prepped workspace, it doesn’t have to be too challenging.